google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 artifact_prefix='./'; Test unit written to ./crash-0eb8e4ed029b774d80f2b66408203801cb982a60
 ```
 Before exiting the process libFuzzer has created a file on disc with the bytes that triggered the crash.
-Take a look at ths file.
+Take a look at this file.
 What do you see?
 Why did it trigger the crash?

 To reproduce the crash again w/o fuzzing run
 ```